 There are mirrors in the microscope, which cause images to appear upside down and backwards.
 So a letter p would appear as a letter d through the microscope eyepiece.

-When looking at the letter "p" under a microscope in the normal reading position, the viewer would see the letter turned 180 degrees, appearing upside down.
-This is because microscopes invert the image viewed.
+When the letter "p" is placed under a microscope in the normal reading position, the viewer would see the letter rotated 180 degrees, appearing as a lowercase "d."
+This is because microscopes produce an inverted image due to the way light rays pass through the lens system.
+The orientation change is a result of the optical properties of the microscope, specifically the inversion of the image produced.

 The letter "p" will appear as a mirrored image due to the inverted orientation of the compound light microscope's lenses.
 This means that the letter will appear upside down and reversed.